-In June, Central Electric will sponsor up to eight high school junior students to go to Washington DC, to participate in the Rural Electric Youth Tour.
+Each June, Central Electric sponsors up to eight high school junior students to go to Washington, D.C. to participate in the Rural Electric Youth Tour.
 South Dakota’s students will team up with more than 1,400 teens from around the country.

 Past participants have described this as “a once-in-a-lifetime” experience.

 Why does Central Electric offer this experience to our area youth?
 Because we realize it is more vital than ever that today’s young people understand and support the rural electrification program, for they are tomorrow’s leaders and consumers.